Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into Forza Horizon 6 tire pressure settings guide, How to fix understeer in Forza Horizon 6, How to fix oversteer in Forza Horizon 6.
+Route unresolved questions into the next-read set below: tire pressure settings guide, How to fix understeer in Forza Horizon 6, Fix FH6 oversteer when the rear steps out, wheel not working checklist.

 Alignment should help the car enter, hold, and exit a corner cleanly.
 Identify which phase is wrong before touching camber, toe, or caster.